CTN-Originals/RoleMentionCooldown/README.md

 ### User

+- General
+  - `/mention <role> [message]`: Mention a role in the current channel
+    - `role`: The role to mention
+    - `message`: A string of text to send after the role mention
 - List
   - `/list all`: Display a list of all registered mentionable roles along with their cooldown
   - `/list cooldowns`: Display a list of all roles currently on cooldown along with their remaining cooldown time